PoolPy: Automated combinatorial pooling for high-throughput molecular profiling: Methods

-In this section, we reconcile the framework of group testing with real-world applications.
-In practice, the precise number of positives is often unknown, but a good estimate of the prevalence in the population is often available.
-We therefore discuss how to estimate optimal pooling strategies when the true number of positives $\bar d$ is drawn from a binomial probability distribution.
+In practice, the precise number of positives in a sample set is typically unknown, but the prevalence in the population can be estimated.
+We therefore discuss how to estimate optimal pooling strategies when the true number of positives $\bar d$ is drawn from a binomial probability distribution based on an estimated prevalence value.
 It should be noted that when working with prevalence there is always a possibility that a pooling design does not have sufficient resolving power $\big($i.e. $D<\bar d \big)$.
-Moreover, throughout this description we have assumed ideal conditions where tests are always correct.
-Considering $S$ samples extracted from a population with prevalence $\rho$, for any given $D$ we have:
+Assuming test results are correct and considering $S$ samples extracted from a population with prevalence $\rho$, for any given $D$ we have:

 Eq. (\ref{eq:prev_D}) yields the exact or approximate probability of error when applying a pooling strategy to $S$ samples taken from a population with prevalence $\rho$.
 Importantly, it is not necessarily true that the only way to reduce error for fixed $S$ and $\rho$ is to increase $D$.
 An alternative is to split the experiment.
 For instance, instead of pooling all $S$ samples together, one could perform two separate pooling experiments with $S/2$ samples each.
 In this case, however, a correction for the Family Wise Error Rate (FWER) is required.
 In general: